 Steve feels strongly about abuse victims coming forward to talk about their case,

-“I would highly recommend Kelso Lawyers to any victims of institutional abuse that are looking for help in ensuring that they get the assistance needed to not only seek compensation to aid in the healing and closure process, but to seek an acknowledgement and an apology from a senior official from Family & Community Services.
+“I would highly recommend Kelso Lawyers to any victims of institutional abuse that are looking for help in ensuring that they get the assistance needed to not only seek compensation to aid in the healing and closure process, but to seek an acknowledgement and an apology from the institution and authorities responsible.

 The information I shared with them, was always treated with confidentiality and absolute belief.
 The environment that Peter and his wonderful team have created, always made me feel safe.

 If you are an abuse survivor and have been thinking about speaking up, I would strongly encourage you to do so and speak with the Team at Kelso Lawyers.”

 I live in the hope that my story & my journey will help you to have the confidence to come forward.”